k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_neo4j_windows_installation_guide.md

 The neo4j is required for using the Fabric Discovery and Catalog solution, when working in a Desktop Studio.
 This document provides a step-by-step guide on how to **install neo4j on Windows**.

-Note that the installation on Windows should be done using the **Powershell** commands.
+Note that the installation on Windows should be done using **Powershell** commands.

 ## Prerequisites
 JDK version >= 17